- Oil and Gas Services

 Electrical and Instrumentation Engineers research, design, develop, test and supervise the manufacturing and installation of electrical equipment, instrumentation, controls, components and systems.
 They oversee the operation of measuring instruments that are used in the design and configuration of automated systems.

-Education: A post-secondary degree in electrical, electronics or instrumentation and controls engineering is typically required.
+- A post-secondary degree in electrical, electronic or instrumentation and controls engineering is typically required.

 - Unlicensed engineers must work under the supervision of a P. Eng.